profefe/profefe/pkg/storage/s3/README.md

 FindProfiles() {
 s3 --prefix /service/profile_type/created_at_time
-for each object check if labels are in labels until limit download id meta data or until time > CreatedAtMax
+for each object check if labels are in labels until download id meta data or until time > CreatedAtMax
 }